raffa-raffa/rafaelacnh/README.md

 I'm Rafa, a web development enthusiast and a dev under construction.
-I like hiking and biking in my spare time.
+I like trails and ride bike in my spare time.
 And I love walking my dogs. 👋
 **rafaelacnh/rafaelacnh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->